One of the best and most awaited tools in the long-term care insurance industry is the Genworth Financial annual cost of care survey.

 Beyond that it allows users to project the cost of care venues between ages 80 and 85 when we see most policyholders file claims.

 These cost projections can help determine potential long-term care expenses and funding strategies.

 Genworth’s cost of care website is an extremely helpful tool for financial planners to determine who can self-fund and who really needs to transfer some or all of the risk of long-term care expense to an insurance company.

-Although the national median cost of care increased across all care venues, the increase was most noticeable for home health aides which increased 6.17%.
+The national median cost of care increased across all care venues.
+Growing in popularity, the most noticeable was for assisted living communities which increased 6.67%.